To manage this risk, what we want to do is make a calculated guess to estimate the potential loss involved.

 The other limitation is that simple VAR assumes that averages such as volatility, correlation and so on are fixed over the time period analysed.
-While in real market situations these variables are changing all of the time and have more complex outcomes that simple normal curves.
+While in real market situations these variables are changing all of the time and have more complex outcomes than simple normal curves.
 Of course there are plenty of extensions to VAR that work around these problems.

 Weekends and Holidays

-But information arriving over the weekend does influence markets even though the price doesn’t react while markets are closed.
+Information arriving over the weekend does influence markets even though the price doesn’t react while markets are closed.
 That means volatility is happening over the weekend even though we can’t see it.